Showing posts with label believe. Show all posts

 “Trust in the Lord with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths.”

 This is not a suggestion.
 It is a commandment to believe.
-It offends our Lord when the Israelites refused to walk into the Promised Land.
+It offended our Lord when the Israelites refused to enter the Promised Land.
 The consequence was 40 years in the desert until the unbelief generation died.

 God’s mercy never fails.

 His grace endures forever.
-Although they refused to trust in the Lord, the Lord took care of all their needs for those 40 years.
+Although they refused to trust the Lord, the Lord cared for all their needs for those 40 years.
 The same Jesus is with His Church.
-He takes care of each individual no matter what level of faith each is experiencing.
+He takes care of each individual, no matter what level of faith each is experiencing.
 He will never forsake His own.
 Once saved, we are always saved.
-Inasmuch Israel is God’s people to perpetual so is anyone who by an act of faith, believed that Jesus is the one sent by God to forgive our sins, and believed that Jesus is God, that He died and bodily resurrected.
+Inasmuch Israel is God’s people to perpetual, so is anyone who, by an act of faith, believed that Jesus is the one sent by God to forgive our sins and believed that Jesus is God, that He died and bodily resurrected.

-So you see, as much as Saul’s soldiers were of God’s army, no one trusted God.
-So it is among Christians, where few take the extra commitment by faith to trust Jesus in all parts of their life.
+So, as much as Saul’s soldiers were of God’s army, no one trusted God.
+So it is among Christians where few commit by faith to trust Jesus in all parts of their life.
 A seagull was taught young to fly gracefully against a strong wind.
-Few Christians once born again learned to trust in the Lord.
-Jesus commands us to learn from Him in the early part of our Christian life so that we might be prepared to face the difficulties that life challenges us, (Matthew 11:29).
-We are not like a seagull who learned by instinct.
-Yet, we have been given a teacher by the name of the Holy Spirit to help us along the way, (John 16:13).
+Few Christians, once born again, learned to trust in the Lord.
+Jesus commands us to learn from Him early in our Christian life so that we might be prepared to face the difficulties that life challenges us (Matthew 11:29).
+We are not like a seagull who learns by instinct.
+Yet, we have been given a teacher named the Holy Spirit to help us along the way (John 16:13).
 Enoch lived 365 years.
 He walked with the Lord for 300 years.
 It took him 65 years to learn to trust God.
 Do you have 365 years to live?
 No, life is much shorter.

-What is the wrong principle are you living by that keeps you from trusting God?
+What is the wrong principle you are living by that keeps you from trusting God?
 What causes you to doubt?
-The consequences are that when a storm shows up in your life, you are too weak to fly in faith and therefore fail.
-In your feeling of failure, you asked why God allow difficulties in your life.
+The consequences are that when a storm shows up in your life, you are too weak to fly in faith and, therefore, fail.
+In your feeling of failure, you asked why God allowed difficulties in your life.
 You can’t have one foot in the church and the other in the secular society.
 The teaching principle of the secular society is 180 degrees opposite to Jesus' teaching.

 Christians live with a purpose: We are the beacon of hope.

 Yes, Jesus is merciful, yet He commands us to grow in trusting Him, to let Him live through us, and that is for a purpose, which is so that we may be a beacon of hope to this world, to let our light shine so that whoever sees us may ask us what make us so different.
-That is how we can give glory and honor to Jesus.
-Not by just attending church service once a week, but by letting Jesus live in us daily.
+That is how we can give glory and honour to Jesus.
+Not by attending church service once a week but by letting Jesus live in us daily.
 That, my Christian friend, is what we called 'bearing fruits'.
-The promise made to David applied to us also.
-God will never forsake us for we have a purpose, even to death.
+The promise made to David also applied to us.
+God will never forsake us, for we have a purpose, even to death.

-As long as we fulfill God’s purpose in our life, God will keep on blessing us, even when living in poverty.
+As long as we fulfill God’s purpose in our lives, God will bless us, even when living in poverty.
 James explained that “if a believer is poor, he should be proud because God has made him spiritually rich,” (James 1:9).
-It is not your lack of faith that makes you poor; for it is God's purpose to make you spiritually rich in the knowledge of His words.
-Wealthy or poor, God has a purpose for each one of us and that is to bear fruit no matter what is the circumstance and condition we find ourselves in.
-No matter what life throws at us, learn to fly like a seagull gracefully against the wind.
+It is not your lack of faith that makes you poor, for it is God's purpose to make you spiritually rich in the knowledge of His words.
+Wealthy or poor, God has a purpose for each one of us, and that is to bear fruit no matter what the circumstances and conditions we find ourselves in.
+No matter what life throws at us, we learn to fly like a seagull gracefully against the wind.
 How do we do that?
-By letting Christ live in us, (Gal 2:20).
+By letting Christ live in us (Gal 2:20).
 Did we not die in Christ (Romans 6:8)?

 By Jim Richardson

-Therefore, ask the Lord to show you the wrong principal, the false teaching, and the myths that cause you to struggle in your life.
+Therefore, ask the Lord to show you the wrong principles, the false teachings, and the myths that cause you to struggle in your life.
 Please read my article titled, "What kind of truth do you want God’s word to be?
-I promise you, that God will answer your prayer.
-I encourage you to read my commentary titled, “Rest”
+I promise you that God will answer your prayer.
+I encourage you to read my commentary titled “Rest”

-Everything that I have written, I personally experienced, therefore, be assured that this is a testimony of God working in my life.
+Everything that I have written I personally experienced; therefore, be assured that this is a testimony of God working in my life.
 Everything I share is free.
-It is my way to share God’s blessing with you.
-It is my goal to live by what I preach as my commentary titled “Faith applied is faith invested “ suggests.
-Growing in faith is continuous, (Romans 1:17, Romans 10:17).
+It is my way of sharing God’s blessing with you.
+As my commentary titled “Faith applied is faith invested “ suggests, it is my goal to live by what I preach.
+Growing in faith is continuous (Romans 1:17, Romans 10:17).

 LET FAITH DO THE WORK